edkrueger/eco395m-2022-fall/syllabus.md

 * There will be 8-12 homeworks assigned during the semester.
 * Homework will not be assigned during project weeks but may be due during them.
+* Homework assignments from previous semesters are posted in the class repository but may change in part or entirely at any time before I assign them for this semester.
 * Due dates will be announced as homeworks is assigned.
 Homeworks will typically be due a week from when they are assigned.
-* Late homework will _not_ be accepted.
+Late homework will _not_ be accepted.
+* For each homework, you may make an additional attempt _once_ after receiving your initial grade.
+I will assign the due dates for the additional attempt for each homework.
+Late additional attempts will _not_ be accepted.
+If you make an additional attempt, its grade will replace your initial grade.
 * The _two_ lowest-scoring homeworks will be dropped to allow you some flexibility throughout the semester.
-* Howeworks will be submitted in _private_ Github repositories by submitting the link to Canvas and inviting the TAs.
+* Homeworks will be submitted in _private_ Github repositories.
+You must invite the TA(s) and me as collaborators.
+We'll be able to find your homeworks if you follow the instructions in the assignments.
 Homework solutions may not be made public.
+Grades will be posted on Canvas.
+You will not need to submit homeworks on Canvas.

 ### Group Projects and Group Project Presentations